-Acknowledging the Challenges with Monkeypox Public Messaging
+Acknowledging the Challenges with Mpox Public Messaging

-Between May 17 and August 31, 2022, the CDC reported that 97% of U.S. monkeypox cases with available data occurred in men, with a significant number of these individuals reporting recent engagement in male-to-male sexual or close intimate contact.
+Between May 17 and August 31, 2022, the CDC reported that 97% of U.S. Mpox cases with available data occurred in men, with a significant number of these individuals reporting recent engagement in male-to-male sexual or close intimate contact.
 However, anyone can catch the virus through close skin-to-skin contact.
 So how should public health officials communicate with their constituents in a way that provides prioritized messages to the populations most at risk while avoiding contributing to stigmatization?

-Leveraging COVID-19 Lessons Learned for Monkeypox Response
+Leveraging COVID-19 Lessons Learned for Mpox Response

 Mpox and COVID-19 have clinical differences in signs and symptoms, transmission, required isolation and quarantine, methods of prevention, etc. However, some of the lessons learned from COVID-19 response can be carried over as agencies respond to Mpox at the federal, state, and local level.
 As your jurisdiction responds to Mpox, leverage the efforts undertaken at an unprecedented level during COVID-19 to position your agency to be able to effectively provide service to the public.
 Whether COVID-19 response uncovered strengths that should persist during Mpox response or areas for improvement that should be mitigated through implementing corrective actions, or both, most jurisdictions are more prepared for Mpox than they have ever been previously as a result of the last 2.5+ years of infectious disease response.